ARK-Portal/data_model/_includes/content/cellOntologyID.md

 # cellOntologyID
-Cell Ontology CL identifier that best describes a biopsecimen used to generate data.
+Cell Ontology CL identifier that best describes a biopsecimen used to generate data, e.g., CL:0000084 for T cell.

 {: .note }